Solar Panels in Lattin, Co. Tipperary

 A system installed in Lattin today will generate clean electricity for 25-30 years with minimal maintenance.

-Government Support for Solar in Lattin
+Solar grants available in Lattin

 Homeowners in Lattin, Co.
 Tipperary can apply for the SEAI solar PV grant.
 The maximum grant of €1,800 is confirmed for 2026.